Memal7/kcna/02_container-orchestration.md

 ---

-## What security instructions must be considered when creating containers?
+## Whic security instructions must be considered in container environments?
 - Container always shares the same kernel and network with host --> becomes a risk for the whole system if containers are allowed to call kernel functions like, e.g., killing other processes or modifying the host network by creating routing rules.
 - The execution of processes with too many privileges --> starting processes as root or admin
 - Usage of public images in public container registries, e.g., DockerHub --> malicious software